 Health and wellness are paramount in California, so it’s no surprise that the state has more than its share of high-end spas and wellness centres.
 Think four-star resorts in smart beach towns, luxe day spas with celebrity followings, and rustic-chic spiritual centres with natural hot springs.
 Whether you are looking for a day of luxurious pampering or a technology-free weekend retreat, you’ll find your Zen in the Golden State.
 Here is a sampling of where to soak, soothe, and splurge statewide.

-In Tinseltown, one would expect an abundance of extravagant spas, and the city does not disappoint.
+In Tinsel town, one would expect an abundance of extravagant spas, and the city does not disappoint.
 Treat yourself to an experience of ultimate luxury and feel like a star for the day.
 The Spa at the Ritz-Carlton in downtown L.A. is a true red carpet experience.
 After being greeted with a glass of bubbly, relax into a Champagne soak, scrub, and massage.
 Then rejuvenate yourself in the eucalyptus steam room of this pristine white-and-metallic dream spa.
-Embrace classic Hollywood glamour at the Beverly Hills Hotel Spa by La Prairie with a Pure Gold radiance facial and caviare body massage.
+Embrace classic Hollywood glamour at the Beverly Hills Hotel Spa by La Prairie with a Pure Gold radiance facial and caviar body massage.
 Take your appointment in a private poolside cabana or in one of six treatment rooms.
-A rooftop retreat at The Peninsula Beverly Hills, The Peninsula Spa is fit for the likes of Elizabeth Taylor, who spent six of her honeymoons here.
+A rooftop retreat at The Peninsula Beverly Hills, The Peninsula Spa is fit for the likes of Elizabeth Taylor (who spent six of her honeymoons here).
 Channel your inner celebrity with a precious-gem treatment—rich oils containing bits of ruby, emerald, sapphire, and diamond are said to draw upon the stones’ healing powers.
-For a visual stunner, enter the white-on-white world of Ciel Spa, the the Philippe Starck-designed oasis in the SLS Hotel in Beverly Hills.
+For a visual stunner, enter the white-on-white world of Ciel Spa, then the Philippe Starck-designed oasis in the SLS Hotel in Beverly Hills.

 Coastal retreats offer a new wave of pampering.
-Go for the candlelit couples’ treatment—a dip in side-by-side tubs followed by synchronised massages.
-Spend all day at the enormous oceanfront Spa at Terranea located at the luxury new Terranea Resort on the Palos Verdes Peninsula.
-With the sounds of the ocean waves crashing outside the treatment room, you can indulge in holistic treatments including a seaweed wrap and salt water bath, topped off with an aromatherapy massage.
+Go for the candlelit couples’ treatment—a dip in side-by-side tubs followed by synchronized massages.
+Spend all day at the enormous oceanfront Spa at Terranea located at the posh Terranea Resort on the Palos Verdes Peninsula.
+With the sounds of the ocean waves crashing outside the treatment room, you can indulge in holistic treatments including a seaweed wrap and saltwater bath, topped off with an aromatherapy massage.

 The perfect complement to visiting award-winning vineyards is a trip to one of Sonoma County or the Napa Valley’s sumptuous spas.
 Set amidst a backdrop of rolling hills, broad valleys, and miles of grapes, the region is not only a visual Shangri-La that is perfect for relaxing, it is also ripe with natural hot springs and mineral-rich muds that naturally lend themselves to spa treatments.